yyanx/CB-TestBed/README.md

 ### Run
-To be able to test your app on CB-TestBed, run the file `bin/run.sh` or go to the [testbed](testbed) directory and run `python -m SimpleHTTPServer 8000` on terminal.
+To be able to test your app on CB-TestBed, run the file `bin/run.sh` or go to the project directory and run `python -m SimpleHTTPServer 8000` on terminal.
 Now you can access [localhost:8000](http://localhost:8000) on your browser and test your app.

 ### Develop
-Develop your apps & bots under the [testbed/app](testbed/app) directory.
+Develop your apps & bots under the [app](app) directory.
 Running multiple apps/bots at the same time are not realiable.

 - `cb/CBApp.js` is the app file;